wenjian0202/mod-abm-2.0/README.md

 ----------------------------------------------------------------------------------------------------------------
 ```

-We also provide Python tools that processes the output datalog for animation. `fetch_map.py` fetches the background map image for the visualization from [OpenStreetMap](https://www.openstreetmap.org/). `render_video.py` creates animation based on the captured simulation states at each frame from the datalog, and renders video as `.mp4`.
+We also provide Python tools to parse the output datalog and create animation through a two-step process.
+First, `fetch_map.py` fetches the background map image for the visualization from [OpenStreetMap](https://www.openstreetmap.org/) (you only do it once unless you change the area of study). `render_video.py` then creates animation on top of the background map image using the captured simulation states at each frame from the datalog, and renders video as `.mp4`.

-Example of the input configs, output datalog, as well as the rendered video could be found in relavant folders ([config](https://github.com/wenjian0202/mod-abm-2.0/tree/main/config), [datalog](https://github.com/wenjian0202/mod-abm-2.0/tree/main/datalog), [media](https://github.com/wenjian0202/mod-abm-2.0/tree/main/media))in this repo.
+Example of the input configs, output datalog, as well as the rendered video could be found in the relavant folders ([config](https://github.com/wenjian0202/mod-abm-2.0/tree/main/config), [datalog](https://github.com/wenjian0202/mod-abm-2.0/tree/main/datalog), [media](https://github.com/wenjian0202/mod-abm-2.0/tree/main/media)) of this repo.

 ### ongoing parts

+- performance improvement through cached routing results and compressed route representation
+- more debugging printouts, more documentation

 ### upcoming features

+- re-optimization of the vehicle-trip assignment for better MoD performance
+- time-variant demand matrix

 ## Quick Start